StartUpNameError/sparkjobs/README.md

 The option ``-t`` allows us to specify a target directory for the installation.

-Now we can import our 3rd party dependencies withing our jobs and run it on PySpark using
+Now we can import all our 3rd party dependencies within our jobs (e.g., ``import pandas as pd``) by running Spark using

 ```
 spark-submit --py-files jobs.zip,libs.zip main.py --job <your_job>